USEPA/epanet-manual/docs/6_objects.rst

    straight-line segments that add change of direction and curvature to the link.
-Once a link has been drawn on the map, interior points that define these line segments can be added, deleted, and moved (see Figure 6.6).
+Once a link has been drawn on the map, interior points that define these line segments can be added, deleted, and moved (see :numref:`fig-reshape_link`).
 To edit the interior points of a link:

       1. Select the link to edit on the Network Map and click |image94| on the Map Toolbar (or select **Edit >> Select Vertex** from the Menu Bar,